 Hey guys!
-Remember in my master bedroom reveal I said that one of my artwork prints ended up being in the wrong size for framing?
-Well, it was just as well, because I had been going back and forth on whether I even wanted to frame that print anyway, because when I am planning on just leaning artwork, I really love the look of art that is matted, but unframed.
+Remember in my master bedroom reveal I said that one of my art prints ended up being the wrong size for framing?
+It was just as well, because I had been undecided on whether to frame that print anyway.
+When I am planning on just leaning artwork, I really love the look of art that is matted, but unframed.
 Today I’m sharing my unframed artwork tutorial, or, how I saved tons of money compared to custom framing!

 This is one of the easiest, least expensive projects ever!